alewain/llm-degrad/README.md

 Experimental code for the thesis **["Controlled Degradation in a Large Language Model (LLM)"](docs/thesis_spanish.pdf)** (Spanish) by Alejandro Wainstock.

-This repository provides a local, reproducible pipeline for applying controlled degradations to LLM weights and generating structured outputs for analysis.
+This repository provides a local, reproducible pipeline for applying controlled degradations to LLM weights (parameters) and generating structured outputs for analysis.

 **Current version:** Configured for Gemma-3-4b-it.
 Easily adaptable to other models, prompts, or target parameters.
 This repository includes content generation with perturbed models; analysis tools coming soon.